 Located in northwestern Europe, the Netherlands is best known for its interconnected canals, fields of tulips, and iconic windmills.
 This flat and low-elevation country borders Germany, Belgium, and the North Sea, and everything you’ll stumble upon is bound to be picturesque…the famous cities, the quaint towns, and even the beaches!
 Approximately 15 million tourists visit the Netherlands each year, yearning to be immersed in its modern culture and relaxed way of life.

-We've created this travel guide to give you some top tips on how to have the best trip possible in this famed European country!
+We’ve created this travel guide to give you some top tips on how to best enjoy Netherlands travel in this famed European country!

 Good to know before you go

 Getting there and getting around

 Amsterdam Airport Schiphol is the main international airport in the Netherlands and the third largest in Europe.
 If you’re planning on traveling to the Netherlands from outside of Europe, this airport puts you just 6 kilometers away from the busy capital of Amsterdam.
 Conveniently accessed by train, Dutch Railways has a service that goes directly to Amsterdam Central Station, allowing you to access all that the city has to offer in just 15 minutes.

 The public transportation here is second to none—ranked fourth in the world!—making Netherlands travel incredibly easy both inside the cities and across the country.
 Alternatively, you can rent a bike and experience the Netherlands’ cycling culture.

 Biking around the city is truly the best mode of travel, not only for viewing the city, but also to skirt around quickly.
 You are sure to see thousands of them on your trip, but be sure to keep an eye out when crossing the roads, as it’s likely a bike will becoming your way instead of a car!
 A bike can be rented for anywhere from 10€ to 40€ per day, depending on how long you’re renting for and from which shop.